rubenbe/comfospottwin40/readme.md

 Only the Zehnder has been tested, but devices from other manufacturers should work as they seem identical.

-# Active control
-Currently the software only eavesdrops on the communication between the controller and the fans.
-The goal is to have active control too, but unfortunately the protocol only supports one master (the controller).
-It's not trivial to have your PC override the fan levels of the controller, because the latter continuously repeats its requests.
-As proof of concept, I've been able to control the fans using a replayed signal from the oscilloscope.
-I want to keep the controller installed for easy touch screen control.

 # Temperature & humidity sensor.
 The sensor is a Sensiron SHT21 i2c based sensor.